Tuition + Financial Aid

 Switzer Environmental Fellowship Program

-The goal of the Switzer Environmental Fellowship Program is to support highly talented graduate students in New England and California whose studies are directed toward improving environmental quality and who demonstrate the potential for leadership in their field.
+Description: The goal of the Switzer Environmental Fellowship Program is to support highly talented graduate students in New England and California whose studies are directed toward improving environmental quality and who demonstrate the potential for leadership in their field.
 Individuals enrolled in one-year Master’s degree programs may apply prior to enrollment, but must be formally accepted into their program to be eligible for a Fellowship interview (held in May).

 Financial Aid Search Tools

 Accredited Schools Online

 Making College Affordable for Minority Students: College Scholarships, Grants and Financial Aid for Minority Students.
 This resource provides information about opportunities for African-Americans, Latinos, Asian-Americans, Native Americans, LGBT students, and females.